prebid/prebid.github.io/dev-docs/plugins/bc/bc-prebid-plugin-render-options.md

 Integer

-The number of XML strings being parsed in a wrapper chain to obtain the media file to play.
-This includes the number of wrapper XML strings and the inline XML.
+The number of XML documents being parsed in a wrapper chain to obtain the media file to play.
+This includes the number of wrapper XML documents and the inline XML.

 If the number of steps in the XML chain equals or exceeds this limit, no ad will play.